The Historical-Cultural Monuments of Armenia Listed in UNESCO World Heritage List

 Armenian epic of ‘Daredevils of Sassoun’ or ‘David of Sassoun’

 The Armenian epic Daredevils of Sassoun recounts the story of David of Sassoun, a defiant and self-reliant youth, who by the grace of God defends his homeland in an unequal duel against the evil.
-It is commonly cited as one of the most important works of Armenian folklore, functioning as an encyclopaedia and repository of the entire range of knowledge about the heritage of Armenian people, their religion, mythology, philosophy, cosmology, customs and ethics.
+It is commonly cited as one of the most important works of Armenian folklore, functioning as an encyclopedia and repository of the entire range of knowledge about the heritage of Armenian people, their religion, mythology, philosophy, cosmology, customs and ethics.
 Inscribed in 2012 (7.COM) on the Representative List of the Intangible Cultural Heritage of Humanity

 Armenian letter art and its cultural expressions